armanabbassii/GetBrieff/README.md

 ### Objective:

-> GetBrief aims to provide Brief of every confrerances related to Test
+> GetBrief aims to provide Brief of every confrerances related to Testtt

 ## Project Definition